 Byrd Barr Place Renovation

 Built in 1909, Firehouse 23 served Seattle’s Central District until 1970.
-Now, the building houses Byrd Barr Place, a nonprofit that provides anti-poverty services to the city’s most vulnerable.
-The renovation of this this historic structure seeks to revitalize the building and extend its useful life, ensuring that it continues to support Byrd Barr Place’s mission and the community for years to come.
+Now, the building houses Byrd Barr Place, a nonprofit that provides anti-poverty services and a food bank to the city’s most vulnerable.
+The renovation of this historic structure sought to revitalize the building and extend its useful life, ensuring that it continues to support Byrd Barr Place’s mission to serve the community for years to come.

-To preserve the existing building and remain true to the original design, a new pin-pile supported braced frame was integrated into the structure adjacent the old garage doors to stabilize the front façade.
-Likewise, an internal steel skeleton frame reinforces the old hose tower and ties it back into the roof and floor framing without compromising the existing detailing and exterior appearance.
-Where additional diaphragm capacity is needed, the replacement of existing plaster ceilings with Sureboard sheathing re-created the appearance of the original ceiling while mitigating the need for replacement of the existing floor and roof finishes.
+Where additional diaphragm capacity was needed, the replacement of existing plaster ceilings with Sureboard sheathing re-created the appearance of the original ceiling while mitigating the need for wholesale replacement of the existing floor and roof sheathing and finishes.